Copper in biology: Food sources

 Foods contribute virtually all of the copper consumed by humans.

 In both developed and developing countries, adults, young children, and adolescents who consume diets of grain, millet, tuber, or rice along with legumes (beans) or small amounts of fish or meat, some fruits and vegetables, and some vegetable oil are likely to obtain adequate copper if their total food consumption is adequate in calories.
-In developed countries where consumption of red meat is high, copper intake is also likely to be adequate.
+In developed countries where consumption of red meat is high, copper intake may also be adequate.

-As a natural element in the earth's crust, copper exists in most of the world's surface water and groundwater, although the actual concentration of copper in natural waters varies geographically.
+As a natural element in the Earth's crust, copper exists in most of the world's surface water and groundwater, although the actual concentration of copper in natural waters varies geographically.
 Drinking water can comprise 20–25% of dietary copper.

 In many regions of the world, copper tubing that conveys drinking water can be a source of dietary copper.
 Copper tube can leach a small amount of copper, particularly in its first year or two of service.
 Afterwards, a protective surface usually forms on the inside of copper tubes that slows leaching.

 In France and some other countries, copper bowls are traditionally used for whipping egg white, as the copper helps stabilise bonds in the white as it is beaten and whipped.
 Small amounts of copper may leach from the bowl during the process and enter the egg white.